HiFIi/Android-L-TintedStatusBarWorkaround/README.md

     </FrameLayout>

-And put your main layout stuff inside of the FrameLayout.
+Put your main layout stuff inside of the FrameLayout.

-See how easy that was? :)
+See how easy that was? ;)

 **If you want to quickly download an .apk and try it for yourself, the .apk is inside of the Build/AppVersions folder.**

-If you have any questions, feel free to ask me, as I'll likely be doing more tutorials in the near future.
+*If you have any questions, feel free to ask me, as I'll likely be doing more tutorials in the near future.*

 Hope this helped!